PowerShell/PowerShell/docs/dev-process/issue-label-descriptions.md

 * `help wanted` : We are looking for someone to work on this issue.
 * `need review` : This Pull Request is being reviewed.
 Please see [Pull Request - Code Review](../../.github/CONTRIBUTING.md#pull-request-code-review)
+* `waiting for author`: The issue or pull request needs